 For those of you wanting to arrange something indulgent but not ordinary, celebrating the hen at Duck & Dry could be just the ticket.

 Duck & Dry is a blow dry bar with outposts in some of London’s most sought-after locations.
 Whether you choose Oxford Circus, Spitalfields, Chelsea or Carnaby Street, you’ll be pampered to the nines and each enjoy a blow dry of your choice.
-Hang out with your girls in some seriously Instagrammable surroundings, sip fizz and leave with a do to die for.
-You never know, the bride might even be tempted to switch up her wedding day hair plans after a trip here...
+Hang out with your friends in some seriously Instagrammable surroundings, sip fizz and leave with a do to die for.
+You never know, the bride might even be tempted to switch up her wedding hair plans after a trip here...

 4. Afternoon Tea at 100 Queens Gate Hotel